Atlas-Rhythm/Hive/README.md

 Configuration is done from Hive's `appsettings.json` file, located in the root of its directory.

 For configuration documentation, [see the dedicated documentation page.](docs/Hive/Configuration.md)

+## Docker

+Running on Docker is relatively straightforward but takes some extra configuration.

+Pull the `docker-compose.yml` file from the root of the repo.

+Update the password fields in `docker-compose.yml`, as well as any other setting you would like to change.

+Run the compose file with `docker-compose up`.

+Plugins are loaded by mapping a volume with a host machine.
+See the commented out line in the compose file example.